jtheo/archbystat/README.md

 ```
 Usage of archbystat
+  -V    show version and exits
   -a string
         directory where to save (default "archive")
   -o int
         how many minutes older the screenshot need to be to be moved (default 60)
   -p string
-    	directory to process (default ".")
+        directory to process this is mandatory
   -post string
         postfix to filter the files to process
   -pre string
         prefix to filter the files to process
   -v    verbose output
 ```